davea42/libdwarf-regressiontests/README.txt

-Latest update: September 29, 2018
+Latest update: October 29, 2019

+NEWS October 2019: configure --disable-libelf will result in tests that neither link to libelf nor require libelf (so dwarfgen will not be built and cannot be tested in such environments).
+But the majority of tests can proceed as normal.

 This directory (regressiontests) is the base which is used for regression testing of libdwarf.
-It will probably only be usable on a POSIX compliant system (Unix or Linux or possibly Mac).
+It will probably only be usable on a POSIX compliant system (Unix or Linux or, by using configure --disable-libelf, MacOS).

+Summary of overall regressiontests options:
+   ./configure [--disable-libelf]
+   make

+Summary of overall regressiontests including make check and cmake (from code directory, not regressiontests). cd /path/to/code sh FIX-CONFIGURE-TIMES sh run-all-tests.sh [--disable-libelf]
+See below for additional details.

 The Makefiles here do assume gnu make (gmake) as of the August 2018 change to using full autoconf/automake.